RascalSoftware/RAT/docs/source/chapter2.rst

 **(c) The Layers Block (Standard Layers models only)**
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

 For each of the custom models cases, the model building is done using a script (discussed in detail in chapter 3).
-For standard layers models however, model building is done by grouping the parameters into layers, and then into contrasts (as is the case for RasCAL1).
+For standard layers models however, model building is done by grouping the parameters into layers, and then into contrasts (as is the case for RasCAL).
 The layers block is not visible when either of the two custom modes is selected.
 Again, layers are built using methods of the project class.
 As an example here, we make a new project class, add some parameters, and create some layers.

 For this example, we will make two layers representing a deuterated and hydrogenated version of the same layer.
 So, the layers will share all their parameters except for the SLD.